-It is surprising that no direct correlation has been reported between the prevalence of obesity and increased energy intake in developed nations, given the ready availability of highly palatable foods.
-The evidence for the critical role of environmental factors in the development of obesity comes from migrant studies and the 'westernization' of diet and lifestyles of other cultures previously from developing countries (Ref).
-For example, there are reports that those migrants that move to live in the United States is on average 25 kg heavier than Pima Indians living in Mexico(Ref).
-Similarly, in Nigeria the mean BMI for men and women has been reported as 21.7 and 22.6 respectively, relative to 27.1 and 30.8 in the United States (7) Increasing prevalence of obesity are without associated with adverse health consequences.
-For instance, the prevalence of hypertension in adult Nigerians living in Africa is 15%, relative to as high as 30% among those living in United States.
-A higher prevalence of overweight and obesity is observed in those with lower educational attainments and low income (7).
-There is evidence that indicate that undernutrition of fetus during intrauterine development may determine the later onset of obesity, hypertension and type 2 diabetes independent of genetic inheritance studies of adult subjects with documented low birth weight have indicated that they are almost seven times more likely to have either impaired glucose tolerance or type 2 diabetes at age 64 years compared with those born the heaviest.
-(7)
+It is surprising that no direct correlation has been reported between the prevalence of obesity and increased energy intake in developed nations, given the ready availability of highly palatable foods (13).
+The evidence for the critical role of environmental factors in the development of obesity comes from migrant studies and the ' westernization' of diet and lifestyles of other cultures previously from developing countries (13).
+For example, there are reports that those migrants that move to live in the United States is on average 25 kg heavier than Pima Indians living in Mexico(7).
+Similarly, in Nigeria the mean BMI for men and women has been reported as 21.7 and 22.6 respectively, relative to 27.1 and 30.8 in the United States (7) For instance, the prevalence of hypertension in adult Nigerians living in Africa is 15%, relative to as high as 30% among those living in United States.
+A higher prevalence of overweight and obesity is observed in those with lower educational attainments and low income (7, 14-16).
+There is evidence that indicate that over-nutrition of fetus during intrauterine development may determine the later onset of obesity, hypertension and type 2 diabetes independent of genetic inheritance.
+(15)